An Enchanting Iran Tour

 Inspired by Joanna Lumley’s Silk Road Adventure

-Our Director, Ants was a producer on Joanna Lumley’s Silk Road Adventure, spending a year researching and designing Joanna’s journey.
-She was also on location with the crew for the filming of several episodes.
+Our Director, Antonia was a producer on Joanna Lumley’s Silk Road Adventure, spending a year researching and designing Joanna’s journey.

 This is a completely unique opportunity to follow directly in Joanna’s footsteps: to travel to the places featured in the series, meet the people she met, stay in the same hotels and much more.
 No other Iran tour can give you this experience.